spicylobstergames/astratomic/README.md

 In the bigger picture we also aim to achieve intergalactic travel like Starbound, procedurally generated animations inspired by Rainworld, all the cool mechanics you see in Noita, multiplayer and modding, the last two made possible by a future engine migration to [Bones](https://github.com/fishfolk/bones/).

 ## Controls
-Left Mouse button to suck atoms, Right Mouse button to shoot atoms.
+Left Mouse button to pull atoms, Right Mouse button to push atoms.
 Mouse wheel to zoom in/out.

 ## Last Update Changelog